FIFAe World Cup: Format

+FIFA

 Online qualification

-The FeWC online qualification takes place on PlayStation and Xbox Networks, and can be accessed through the latest version of EA Sports FIFA on Xbox One and PS4.
-The players qualify via the console playoffs where the top 16 players make it through to the eWorld Cup finals.
-Players can also qualify for the FeWC by competing in one of the FIFA Global Series tournaments throughout the season, with the top 16 at the last event automatically qualifying for the FeWC.
+The FeWC online qualification took place on PlayStation and Xbox networks, and was accessed through the latest version of EA Sports FIFA on Xbox One and PS4.
+The players qualified via the console playoffs, where the top 16 players made it through to the eWorld Cup finals.
+Players could also qualify for the FeWC by competing in one of the FIFA Global Series tournaments throughout the season, with the top 16 at the last event automatically qualifying for the FeWC.

-In the 2022 edition, games are only played on PlayStation 5 console.
-128 players are selected for the FIFA Global Series Playoffs including 74 qualified via Regional Global Series Ranking and 54 qualified via Partner Leagues.
+In the 2022 and 2023 editions, games were played on PlayStation 5 console only.
+128 players were selected for the FIFA Global Series Playoffs, which included 74 via the Regional Global Series Rankings and 54 via Partner Leagues, such as eMLS and the Virtual Bundesliga.

 Grand Finals

-32 players compete at the Grand Finals of the FeWC.
-The participants are divided into four groups (two for each console) with the top 16 players moving on to the knockout stage.
-While Group stage, Round of 16, Quarter-finals and Semi-finals are played on one console (Xbox One or PS4), the Final is a two-leg match with one game on each console.
+32 players competed at the Grand Finals of the FeWC.
+The participants were divided into four groups (two for each console) with the top 16 players moving on to the knockout stage.
+While the Group stage, Round of 16, Quarter-finals and Semi-finals were played on one console (Xbox One or PS4), the Final was a two-leg match with one game on each console.
 The Grand Final is a multi-day event with draw and competition being broken up into three days.
 The winner is crowned in a live show at the end of the event.

-In the 2022 edition, games are only played on PlayStation 5 console.
-Before the 2022 edition, matches in Group Stage are two-leg match in a single round robin format; it was changed into single game double round robin from 2022 on.
+In the 2022 and 2023 editions, which were all exclusively played on the PS5, the Group Stage consisted of double round robin single-game groups.
+Before the 2022 edition, these were two-legged matches in a single round robin format.

 World ranking

 In 2016, the FIFA Interactive World Cup World Ranking was introduced to help seed the players in the tournament according to their previous results.
-The ranking takes into account both the qualification phase for the current edition and previous FeWC Grand Finals.
+The ranking took into account both the qualification phase for the then-current edition and previous FeWC Grand Finals.

+eFootball

+Qualification

+National associations who participate are selected via already existing eFootball tournament results and the size of the eFootball player community in each nation (in 2024, 18 nations were invited to the tournament).
+From there, all players who wish to qualify on console (exclusively on the PS4 and PS5) or on mobile must complete three rounds: Dream Team versus AI (in which players must win twice against the AI), Dream Team PVP (in which players must complete the third challenge) and Dream Team Ranking.
+The last 20 games played in the Dream Team Ranking round count towards the leaderboard.
+From there, the participating national associations may directly select the player(s) to represent their country or otherwise hold bootcamps or qualifying tournaments.

+Football Manager

+Qualification

+The national associations that will participate in the FIFAe World Cup of Football Manager are invited based on how many players are actively playing that year's Football Manager.
+From there, each association may host qualifiers to determine who qualifies for the final event or invite players themselves.
+Each nation normally qualifies one player, while the host nation qualifies two players.